 Quality Bainbridge is a political committee that simply wants to raise awareness.

 In the Fall 2013 elections, Quality Bainbridge announced its enthusiastic endorsement of three extraordinarily well qualified candidates for City Council: Wayne Roth, Val Tollefson and Roger Townsend, and an experienced and highly qualified candidate for re-election to the School Board, Mike Spence.

 In Fall 2013, we began publishing eNewsletters via email to many island residents, and that activity continues from time to time when an important issue presents itself.

 Gloria Sayler has lived on the Island since 1992, commuting into her job at Group Health for many of those years.
 She has been involved in setting up an emergency network in her North End neighborhood, and since she now works on the Island, she coordinated various speakers’ series for the Bainbridge Public Library in recent years.
-Gloria also serves as Vice President of the Quality Bainbridge nonprofit.
+Gloria also served as VP and now serves as President of the Quality Bainbridge nonprofit.